srv-code/Pomodoro/README.md

 - [ ] Timer going null after initial run
 - [ ] Title timer is not going away after timer finishes running
+- [ ] Can submit settings form with any errors
+- [x] Starts the timer with 1s less than specified

 ### Test Cases